 You see, most people ARE good drivers, except during moments when they become angry, frustrated or otherwise influenced by factors that elevate risk tolerance.

-To make changes in fleet safety, simple driver training is only part of the solution. defensive driving courses or refresher training that focuses only on driving rules and techniques misses the critical issue of personal factors and attitudes that change risk tolerance.
-To be effective, driver safety training and education must focus on driver attitudes about risk and stress and provide more meaningful and workable tools that employees can use to self-manage these states. “he cut me off” just doesn’t cut it as an excuse for retaliatory behavior that results in an incident.
+To make changes in fleet safety, simple driver training is only part of the solution.
+Defensive driving courses or refresher training that focuses only on driving rules and techniques misses the critical issue of personal factors and attitudes that change risk tolerance.
+To be effective, driver safety training and education must focus on driver attitudes about risk and stress and provide more meaningful and workable tools that employees can use to self-manage these states.
+“He cut me off” just doesn’t cut it as an excuse for retaliatory behaviour that results in an incident.